-Self-insured employers pay the annual PCORI fee directly to the IRS.
+Self-insured employers pay the annual PCORI fee directly to the IRS—third-party administrators cannot report and pay the fee.
 For fully insured employers, the fee is paid by the insurance provider, although the cost may be factored into premium increases.

-Fees are reported and paid annually with the submission of IRS Form 720 (Quarterly Federal Excise Tax Return), and are due by July 31 of the year following the end of the plan year, unless that date falls on a weekend or federal holiday.
+Fees are reported and paid annually with the submission of IRS Form 720 (Quarterly Federal Excise Tax Return) for the second quarter, and are due by July 31 of the year following the end of the plan year, unless that date falls on a weekend or federal holiday.
+In 2023, the IRS will issue an updated Form 720 for the second quarter with the PCORI fees adjusted for the upcoming July 31 payment date.

 Fee Applies Through 2029